proycon/pynlpl/docs/folia.rst

 Features
 -------------

-Features allow a second-order annotation by adding the abilities to assign properties and values to any of the existing annotation elements.
+Features allow a second-order annotation by adding the ability to assign properties and values to any of the existing annotation elements.
 They follow the set/class paradigm by adding the notion of a subset and class relative to this subset.
 The :meth:`AbstractElement.feat` method provides a shortcut that can be used on any